AUTO AESTHETICS | PERCEPTION IS REALITY

 It wasn't until the late 19th century that aesthetics took on a more scientific formulation when a German philosopher, Immanuel Kant (1724-1804) condensed the art form into one focal point that captures the essence of modern aesthetics as we know it "It is our faculty of judgment that enables us to have experience of beauty and grasp those experiences as part of an ordered, natural world with purpose."

 ILLUSTRATION OF IMMANUEL KANT

 The subsect which serves the most relevance within the world of automotive restoration would be that of emotionalism.
 The central element to that of emotionalism is that "a piece of art is the vivid communication of moods, feelings, and ideas."
 Of course, there's a strong correlation that can be drawn between this theory and how we experience ourselves in and out of our own set of wheels.

-When one views a piece of art, in this case a vehicle, you look at the object with a certain level of discernment (style, contours, color, age, materials, etc.) and you study it from a variety of different angles.
-The one pitfall of any detailer is becoming complacent with the way a particular make and model looks under certain conditions (overcast, dusk, dawn, etc.) and it's easy to find yourself stuck in a level of complacency when those conditions mask the unaltered, pure organic state of that object.
+When one views a piece of art, in this case a vehicle, you look at the object with a certain level of discernment such as style, contour, color, age, material, etc. and you study it from a variety of different angles.
+The one pitfall of any detailing technician is becoming complacent with the way a particular make and model looks under certain conditions including overcast, dusk, dawn and other closely related natural occurrences that happen in nature.
+It's easy to find yourself stuck in a level of complacency when those conditions mask the unaltered, pure, organic state of that object.
 The same concept rings true with virtually any other subject matter, but for the sake of automotive restoration, let's stick to vehicles.

 ILLUSTRATION OF THREE TYPES OF REFLECTION